The report is visible only in User-ID enabled views in those properties.

 Revenue is attributed differently in the Cross Device reports than in other reports

 The way revenue is attributed in the Cross Device reports is different than the way it's attributed in any other Analytics report.
-In a Cross Device report, a transaction needs to start on a device for any revenue data to be included in a report.
+In a Cross Device report, a transaction needs to start on a device for any revenue data to be attributed to that device.
 For example, in the Cross Device report called Acquisition Device, the metric called Revenue from Originating Device only includes revenue from transactions completed on a device if it was the first device used during the selected date range of the report.
 In other reports, the revenue metrics for a device include all of the transactions completed on that device.

 The device categories in the Cross Device reports are defined by Analytics